2016 Boulder Balkan Bash - A Wonderful Time Was Had By All

 The Avalon ballroom was packed with hundreds of people visiting and having a great time.
 Folk dance groups up and down the northern Front Range were represented, including Storm Mountain Folk Dancers, Boulder International Folk Dancers, Denver International Folk Dancers, Balkanika, One World Folk Dancers, Hora Romaneasca, VSM Dancers, and several others.

 This was the sixth such event to take place in the past 20 years, and the third in the past four years.
-Due to popular demand and the high level of enthusiasm, the Bash organizers have decided to make the event an annual happening.
+Due to popular demand and the high level of enthusiasm, the Bash organizers are hoping to make the event an annual happening.